 The fields of activity offered under EVS are very varied: social, cultural, health, child, youth and community work, environmental protection, etc. The tasks entrusted to young people should be varied and structured and, as far as possible, correspond to their interests and profile.
 The weekly working time is between 30 and 38 hours.
 A voluntary service commitment is not a substitute for a paid job, nor is it an internship.
 The programme serves the personal development of young adults and is open to all; it does not require professional knowledge or specific training.

-During the EVS, the volunteers take part in Support Seminars organised by Movetia.
-The purpose of these is to reflect on the experiences and to support the volunteers in their learning process.
+During EVS, volunteers participate in training seminars which allow them to reflect on their experiences and support them in their learning process.

 Any organisation wishing to participate in the programme and host volunteers must first be accredited.
 Information on the accreditation process and funding applications can be found on this page.